oqueuo/Cookstagram/README.md

 Generate a Django secret key and place in line 23 of 'Cookstagram/backend/appmain/settings.py'

+Create the database by navigating to 'Cookstagram/backend/' and running the following two commands:

+> python manage.py makemigrations
+> python manage.py migrate

 Navigate to 'Cookstagram/frontend/'.
 Install node dependencies by running the following:

 > npm i